coky-t/owasp-mastg-ja/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ ./build/tools/make_standalone_toolchain.py --arch arm --api 24 --install-dir /tmp/android-7-toolchain
 ```

 This creates a standalone toolchain for Android 7.0 in the directory <code>/tmp/android-7-toolchain</code>.
 For convenience, you can export an environment variable that points to your toolchain directory - we'll be using this in the examples later.
+Run the following command, or add it to your <code>.bash_profile</code> or other startup script.

 ```bash
 $  export TOOLCHAIN=/tmp/android-7-toolchain